-The estimates of annual volumes of water discussed in this section were obtained from a report prepared by the Texas Water Development Board (TWDB GAM Run 14-015 Report).
+The estimates of annual volumes of water discussed in this section were obtained from a report prepared by the TWDB (GAM Run 19-016 report).
 A copy of this report is included in Appendix 10.2.
 This report contains estimates of the annual amount of recharge from precipitation, annual volumes of water that discharge from aquifers to springs, annual volumes of groundwater inflow and outflow to and from aquifers and volume of flow between aquifers.
 All values reflect estimated groundwater flow with respect to the District's boundaries.
-Appendix 10.4 contains a copy of a Technical Memorandum regarding "The Brazos River Alluvium Aquifer Flow System in McLennan County, Texas" and contains estimates of the annual amount of recharge from precipitation, annual volumes of water that discharges from aquifers to springs, and annual volumes of interflow and outflow from aquifers within the Brazos River Alluvium Aquifer.
+Appendix 10.4 contains a copy of a Technical Memorandum regarding "The Brazos River Alluvium Aquifer Flow System in McLennan County, Texas".
+The estimates of annual volumes of water for the Brazos River Alluvium Aquifer cited in this plan were obtained from the GAM Run 19-016 report.

 3.1.
-Estimate of the Annual Volume of Water That Discharges from the Aquifers to Springs and Any Surface Water Bodies, Including Lakes, Streams and Rivers
+Estimate of the Annual Volume of Water That Discharges from the Aquifers to Springs and any Surface Water Bodies, Including Lakes, Streams and Rivers